tobyhodges/lesson-sprint-recommendations/lesson_planning.md

 # Planning a lesson checklist

+For a sprint to be most effective, it helps to have a clear, high-level plan for the lesson before the event.
 It's important to discuss and decide as a group what you are intending to build, who it is for, and how you are going to do it.
 This will avoid false assumptions and set expectations with collaborators, so you should aim to have the following before your sprint:

 - **Understand your target audience.** In order to produce lessons of value, you should understand and define who the lesson is for, and ideally how they will benefit.
 See the following for different examples of how this can be done: